Table of Contents

 What Kind of Payments Will I Have With OnDeck?

 Payments are made either daily or weekly.
-This has implications for credit reporting but could work out to either your advantage or disadvantage.
+It has implications for credit reporting but could work out to either your advantage or disadvantage.
 Just make sure you have enough capital to make these frequent payments.

 Who is the Competitor of OnDeck?